Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Application to vector bundles over cycles over projective lines

 The conditions are: (1) for every $i,i',j$ one has $|m^j_i-m^j_{i'}|\le 1$; (2) for every $q$, not divisible by $r$, the $rn$-periodic sequence $(d_{qn+j}-d_j)$ is not identically $0$ and the occurrences of $1$ and $-1$ in it alternate.

 Recall that one of the results of \cite{pol09} is an explicit computation of the trigonometric solution of the AYBE associated with a pair $(V,\OO_p)$, where $V=V^\la(\bm)$ is a simple bundle on $C$ and $p$ is a smooth point.
 The answer is given by the trigonometric solution corresponding to a certain associative Belavin-Drinfeld structure $\ABD(V,p)$, which we will describe now.
 Without loss of generality we can assume that $p\in C_0=C_n$.
-Let us define the complete order $\prec$ on the set of indices $\Z/r\Z=\{0,1,\ldots,r-1\}$ as follows: $i\prec i'$ if the first nonzero term in the sequence $(d_{j-in}-d_{j-i'n})_{j=0,1,\ldots}$ is negative (the fact that it is a complete order follows from the condition (2) above).
-We define the cyclic permutations $C_1$ and $C_2$ on $\Z/r\Z$ by letting $C_1$ send each non-maximal element with respect to the above complete order to the next element, and by $C_2(i)=i-1$.
-Finally, we define a subset $A\sub \Z/r\Z$ as a set of $i$ such that $i-1\prec C_1(i)-1$ and $m^j_i=m^j_{i'}$ for $0<j<n$.
+Let us define the complete order $\prec$ on the set of indices $\Z/r\Z=\{0,1,\ldots,r-1\}$ as follows: $i\prec i'$ if the sequence $(d_{j-in}-d_{j-i'n})_{j=0,1,\ldots}$ is nonzero and the first nonzero term in it is negative (the fact that it is a complete order follows from the condition (2) above).
+We define the transitive permutations $C_1$ and $C_2$ on $\Z/r\Z$ by letting $C_1$ send each non-maximal element with respect to the above complete order to the next element, and by $C_2(i)=i-1$.
+Finally, we define a subset $A\sub \Z/r\Z$ to be the set of $i$ such that $i-1\prec C_1(i)-1$ and $m^j_i=m^j_{i'}$ for $0<j<n$.
 By \cite[Thm.\ 5.3]{pol09}, in fact $C_2$ is a power of $C_1$, and the solution of the AYBE associated with a natural family of deformations of $V$ and $p$ is the solution \eqref{trig-AYBE-eq} associated with

-Now the arguments of Section \ref{alg-form-AYBE-sec} imply that the formal solution of the set-theoretic AYBE associated with the pair $(V,p)$ is equivalent to \eqref{trig-AYBE-eq}, viewed as a formal solution.
+Now the arguments of Section \ref{alg-form-AYBE-sec} imply that the formal solution of the general AYBE associated with the pair $(V,p)$ is equivalent to \eqref{trig-AYBE-eq}, viewed as a formal solution.
 By Theorem A, this implies that the $A_\infty$-subcategory, split generated by $V$ and $\OO_p$, depends only on $\ABD(V,p)$.
+Here to apply Theorem A (with $R=k$) we need to equip the $A_\infty$-algebra of endomorphisms of $V\oplus\OO_p$ with a cyclic structure with respect to a natural pairing coming from the Serre duality.
+The existence of such a cyclic structure can be proved similarly to \cite[Sec.\ 4.8]{pol18} (using the assumption that characteristic is not equal to $2$).
+Namely, first, using a $1$-spherical twist we can replace $V\oplus \OO_p$ with a vector bundle, and then, use Proposition 4.8.2 and Lemma 4.8.4 of \cite{pol18}.
+In the characteristic zero case one can instead use the criterion of Kontsevich-Soibelman \cite[Thm.\ 10.2.2]{KS} (see \cite[Rem.\ 4.8.3]{pol18}).